Enrique Iglesias: 2007–2009: Insomniac, 95/08 Éxitos and Greatest Hits

 Iglesias released a Spanish greatest hits album titled 95/08 Éxitos on 25 March 2008, which included his seventeen number-one songs on the Billboard Hot Latin Songs chart plus two new songs.
 The first single was the song "¿Dónde Están Corazón?", which was written by Argentine star Coti, and became Iglesias's eighteenth number-one single on Billboards Hot Latin Songs.
 The album debuted at number one on Billboards Top Latin Albums chart and number eighteen on the overall Billboard 200 albums chart.
 It was Iglesias's second Spanish album to debut in the top 20 of the Billboard 200 (Quizás debuted at number twelve in 2002).
 The album was certified double Platinum (Latin field) in the U.S. The record's second single, "Lloro Por Ti", also reached number one on the Hot Latin Songs chart and had an official remix featuring Wisin & Yandel.
 Iglesias did a tour of the US to promote the compilation.
 Beginning in Laredo, Texas, and ending at the Izod Center in New Jersey, he was accompanied through most of the tour with bachata band Aventura, who also performed "Lloro Por Ti" with him at the 2008 Premios Juventud.

 Iglesias was a surprise performer at the 2008 Lo Nuestro Awards, opening the show with a medley of "¿Dónde Están Corazón?" and "Dímelo".
 He also performed at the Billboard Latin Music Awards.
 After the success of his Spanish greatest hits compilation, Iglesias released a compilation of his English-language hits on 11 November.
 The album includes "Can You Hear Me" as well as two new songs.
 The first single, "Away", features Sean Garrett, and was followed by "Takin' Back My Love", featuring Ciara.
-The album debuted at number three on the official UK Albums Chart were it went double Platinum in both the UK and Ireland.
+The album debuted at number three on the official UK Albums Chart where it went double Platinum in both the UK and Ireland.

 Iglesias was the winner of two World Music Awards in the categories of "World's Best Selling Latin Performer" and "World's Best Selling Spanish Artist" at the ceremony held in Monaco on 9 November 2008.